-JHS is included in the Company's consolidated results beginning August 31, 2022.
-Total revenues and net loss attributable to JHS for the period from August 31, 2022 to December 31, 2022 were \$6.0 million and \$(0.1) million, respectively.
-The following unaudited pro forma financial information presents the consolidated results of operations of the Company, in thousands, as if the acquisition of JHS occurred on January 1, 2022.
-The unaudited pro forma financial information is presented for informational purposes only and is not indicative of the consolidated results of operations that would have been achieved if the acquisition had taken place on the date indicated or of results that may occur in the future.
+JHS is included in the Company's combined results beginning August 31, 2022.
+Total revenues and net loss attributable to JHS for the period from August 31, 2022, to December 31, 2022 were \$6.0 million and \$(0.1) million, respectively.
+The following unaudited pro forma financial information presents the combined results of operations of the Company, in thousands, as if the acquisition of JHS occurred on January 1, 2022.
+The unaudited pro forma financial informational purposes only and is not indicative of the combined results of operations that would have been achieved if the acquisition had taken place on the date indicated or of results that may occur in the future.

-Pear Ended December 31, 2022
+Year ended December 31, 2022

 Total revenue \$ 1,087,634

-Net loss (129,834)
+Combined Net Loss \$ (129,834)